Spring has arrived in Orlando for Walt Disney World, and that means that Epcot’s Flower and Garden Festival season has begun!

 If you are considering planning a visit to Disney World in the Spring, then chances are good you’ll be able to catch this Festival, as it lasts for about three months.
-This year, 2018, it runs from February 28-May 28th.
+This year, 2019, it runs from March 6-June 3.
 It beats the Food and Wine Festival in my opinion, with better weather, and lower overall crowds.
 I also just love seeing the park look so pretty, and if you enjoy taking photos you’ll particularly love coming when everything is blooming.

 Isn’t it gorgeous?
 Honestly, the park is so pretty even a cell phone camera makes it look great.